 The foundation is constructed in a manner typical of buildings of this type and age.
-There are minor shrinkage cracks in the foundation.
-Shrinkage cracks are common in poured concrete foundation walls.
-They do not affect the performance of the foundation.
-No action is indicated.
+No defects were observed.

 18.3 MUDSILL

 The mudsill is typically a 2x4 or 2x6 member that is laid flat directly on the top of or cast into the top of the foundation wall.
 The mudsill is usually bolted to the foundation wall and serves as a base for the rest of the floor framing.
 In this building, the mudsill is inaccessible and cannot be evaluated.
 There was no evidence present that would suggest that there are defects in this component.